Grades 5-8

 SCIENCE

-7th Grade | Life Science, an Introduction to Biology - Life Science explores the complexities of living things.
-Students will examine the diversity of God’s Creation through this introduction to the biology course.
+7th Grade | Life Science by BJU Press - Students will examine the diversity of God’s Creation through this introduction to biology course.
 Classifying living things, organisms, and cells serves as the foundation for life science.
-Heredity and the origin of life are explored while investigating cell division, the genetics of organisms, and Biblical creationism.
+Heredity and the origin of life are explored while investigating cell division, the genetics of organisms, and biblical creationism.
 Concepts in microbiology and plant biology are introduced, including the classification kingdoms.
+Students become proficient in using a microscope.
+A genetic disorder project is the culminating activity for the heredity and genetics unit.

-8th Grade | Physical Science, an Introduction to Chemistry and Physics - Physical Science is the study of nonliving things.
+8th Grade | Prentice Hall Physical Science Concepts in Action - Physical Science is the study of nonliving things.
 Students will demonstrate connections between matter and motion.
-The first unit investigates chemistry which includes the properties of matter, states of matter, atomic structure, and the periodic table.
-The physics unit will focus on force, motion, and Newton's Laws.
+The first unit investigates chemistry which includes the properties of matter, states of matter, atomic structure, and the Periodic Table.
+The physics unit will focus on force, motion, fluids, work, energy, and Newton's Laws.
+Our students conduct several hands-on labs to put into action what they have learned about mixtures and solutions along with several projects and labs exploring force and motion.

 MATHEMATICS

-5th Grade | Foundational Mathematics - Students will develop an understanding and build fluency in addition, subtraction, multiplication and division of whole numbers, decimals, and fractions.
+5th Grade | Foundational Mathematics - Students will develop an understanding of and build fluency in addition, subtraction, multiplication and division of whole numbers, decimals, and fractions.
 They will learn how to convert customary and metric units of measurement and extend prior knowledge of perimeter and area to include volume.
-Students will be introduced to ordered pairs and how to graph them on a coordinated plane.
+Students will be introduced to ordered pairs and how to graph them on a coordinate plane.

 6th Grade | Transitional Mathematics - Students will build fluency with multiplication and division of fractions and decimals.
-They are introduced to integers and graphing in all four quadrants of the coordinate plane.
+They will be introduced to integers and graphing in all four quadrants of the coordinate plane.
 Students will gain understanding of ratios, rates, and percent and how they relate to multiplication and division.
 They will also learn basic algebraic concepts such as writing, interpreting, solving, and graphing algebraic expressions, equations, and inequalities to prepare them for Pre-Algebra.

 6-7th Grade | Pre-Algebra - Students will apply the foundations of basic math to algebraic concepts.
 There will be emphasis on the properties associated with operations and equality.
 They will also explore the many ways to view, represent, and graph linear functions.